 Werramat’s Carl Zeiss Tessar 𝒇2.8 lens’ image quality and operation.

 Jena’s Werramat comes with excellent glass.
 Plenty of sharpness, decent contrast, and great resolution.
 Its downsides are slight blurring in the corners and rather aggressive vignetting when shooting wide-open.
 Those two issues, however, may be taken as an advantage for images where you aim to drive strong attention to your well-defined subject as you melt the background distractions away.
 There’s absolutely nothing ugly about this lens’ renderings.

 The lens doesn’t flare much, particularly when combined with its odd-shaped lens cap that you can flip and turn into a shade.
 Doing so isn’t quick, however: you’ll need to twist two separate screwed-on parts and keep the smaller bit in your pocket.
 Another gimmicky Jena invention that looks better than it works.

-The only thing that may stop you from making those crisp photos is having to learn how to scale focus — i.e., to guestimate the distance before setting it on the lens.
+The only thing that may stop you from making those crisp photos is having to learn how to zone focus — i.e., to guestimate the distance before setting it on the lens.